Naresh1318/Image-Classification-On-Colab/README.md

 # Image-Classification-On-Colab

-This repo is designed to be as easy as possible for instructors to teach how transfer learning using a hands on example without installing single piece of software.
+This repo is designed to be as easy as possible for instructors to teach how transfer learning works using a hands on example without installing a single piece of software.
+The students will get to use keras (with TensorFlow backend) along with GPUs to classify different dog breeds.

 ## You'll still need these things for all the participants though: